ohshitgorillas/EntropPy/README.md

 ## Boundary Detection

-The generator automatically determines which boundary constraints are needed:
+EntropPy automatically determines which boundary constraints are needed:

 - **`word: true`** - Typo must be standalone (e.g., `tht` → `that`, but not inside `aththe`)
 - **`left_word: true`** - Typo must be at word start (e.g., `hte` → `the` at start only)